 The function of design is letting design function. +Micha Commeren, designer

-Design drives action.
+However, it can also go the other way.
+Design is meant to drive action.
 An action can be as drastic as the visitor making a purchase or the visitor leaving immediately.
 An action can also be as simple as scrolling to read more and staying to watch a video.

 Over times of great social change like 2020 and 2021, UX trends tend to emerge that keep people interested and engaged.

-As technology needs and wants evolve, here’s what we’re looking forward to what UX/UI trends may emerge in 2022.
+As technology needs and wants evolve, here’s what we’re looking forward to what UX trends may emerge in 2022.

 Four Favorite UX Trends